jarodpeachey/jelly/src/content/posts/lightning-fast-small-business-website.md

 Caching stores static resources like images, CSS, and JavaScript locally in a user’s browser.
 This reduces the need to reload them every time someone visits your site.
 Browser caching can decrease load times significantly for repeat visitors and improve user experience.

 Minification removes unnecessary characters (like spaces and comments) from your website’s code, making it smaller and faster to load.
-Use tools like [MinifyCode](https://www.minifycode.com/) or site plugins such as WP Rocket or W3 Total Cache to handle caching and minification automatically.

 Combining these two strategies ensures your site loads quickly and efficiently, even on slower connections.